tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 Not all fields will need the `termIdSpace` and `termAccession` hardcoded like in the example above.
-A field can be re-used for different terms and those can be set with the field is added automatically.
+A field can be re-used for different terms and those can be set when the field is added automatically.
 See the :ref:`Automate Adding a Field to a Content Type` section.

 The defaultStorageSettings() Function